StartBlogWebsite maintenanceHow big do photos actually have to be that you place in the margin or in a gallery?

 The JPEG format would produce visible blurring and unsharpness especially at the edges of such motifs within the scope of compression without achieving advantages in file size.

 The situation is different when it comes to more complex, smaller and more colourful motifs such as photos.
-Here the JPEG format shows its strengths and produces attractive image files with a significant reduction in file size.
-How far you can go with the degree of compression before the quality visibly decreases depends on the motif in question and can be determined by experimenting - or you can simply stick to "safe" moderate compression settings.
+This is where the JPEG format comes into its own and produces attractive image files with a significant reduction in file size.
+How far you can go with the degree of compression before the quality visibly decreases depends on the subject in question and, if in doubt, can be determined by experimentation - or you can simply stick to "safe" moderate compression settings.

 PNG is capable of qualitatively equivalent representation of photos, but cannot keep up with the file sizes achieved for such motifs.
 In GIF, the forced reduction of the colour depth to 256 colours would often lead to visible quality losses.